josephbudd/kickfyne/README.md

 1. Builds and manages messages and message handlers.
 1. Builds and manages data records and data stores.

+This is version 0.1.0.

+All of the usage documentation is in kickfyne but I will probably build a how to wiki as I am building another app while I test and experiment with kickfyne.

 ## Framework summary

 All of the application code is contained in 3 folders.